aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-to-markdown-conversion/_index.md

 url: /net/html-to-markdown-conversion/
 ---

-[Markdown](http://en.wikipedia.org/wiki/Markdown) is a markup language with a plain-text-formatting syntax.
+{{%Markdown%}} is a markup language with a plain-text-formatting syntax.
 Markdown is often used as a format for documentation and readme files, since it allows writing in an easy-to-read and easy-to-write style.
 Its design allows it to be easily converted to many output formats, but originally it was created to convert the only to HTML.
 Aspose.HTML class library provides a reversed conversion from HTML to Markdown.
 You can convert HTML to Markdown format in your C# and other .NET programming languages.
 The following code snippet shows how to convert HTML to Markdown literally with a single line of code!

 {{< gist "aspose-com-gists" "f3606888162b6b9cad4e80c485ee4ec3" "Examples-CSharp-ConvertingBetweenFormats-ConvertHTMLToMarkdown-WithASingleLine.cs" >}}